achille-martin/pyqt-crom/README.md

 * [AREA 5] In the `Packages tab > Sysroot specification file area`, click on the file icon to the right to select the desired `sysroot.toml` file.
 * [AREA 6] In the `Packages tab > Standard Library area`, tick all the python libraries you have imported in your python application.
 You can leave the coloured blocks as they import required libraries to build the python application.
-* [AREA 7] In the `Packages tab > Core Packages area`, tick all the external packages that you have imported in your python application.
+* [AREA 7] In the `Packages tab > Other Packages area`, tick all the external packages that you have imported in your python application.
 You can leave the coloured blocks as they import required libraries to build the python application.
 * Save the `config.pdt` with `Ctrl + S` and close it.

 :bulb: _For more information about pdt files, read the [Riverbank website page](https://www.riverbankcomputing.com/static/Docs/pyqtdeploy/pyqtdeploy.html)._